 Analysis: The proposed Planned Development Plan meets this criterion.
 Open space buffers will exist on the periphery of the PD.
-The development plan is designed so that a majority of the lots within the PD will abut or have direct access to public open space.
+The development plan is designed so that a majority of the lots within the PD will have access to public open space.
 The proposed zoning provides a mix of housing opportunities and facilities to meet the different needs of the new residents.